vimode/frontend-mentor-challenges/fylo-landing-page-with-two-column-layout/README.md

 ## Experience, Challenges and Learning

-Layout was simple but tedious compared to newbie challenges.
-Footer had weird quirks mostly because of my markup decisions.
+Layout was simple but tedious compared to other newbie challenges.
+Footer had weird quirks mostly because of my mark-up decisions.
-The javascript for two email validations need to be worked on yet which seems a little different from previous challenges.
+The JavaScript for two email validations need to be worked on yet which seems a little different from previous challenges.

 There also seems to be a horizontal scroll on Chrome and not on Firefox, haven't figured out the problem yet.